sgriffith3/2022-02-28-SDE/play_with_sqlite3.md

     `>` `CREATE TABLE COMPANY (NAME TEXT NOT NULL, AGE INT NOT NULL, ADDRESS CHAR(50), SALARY REAL);`

+    > NOTE: This is slightly different than the lab, because we removed the need of the ID - sqlite3 actually automatically generates a numeric primary key for each entry.

 0. Get tables again.

     `>` `.tables`